[?] Subscribe To This Site

 Cherating Turtle Sanctuary

-Cherating Turtle Sanctuary is located just beside Asia's first Club Med in Cherating, Pahang.
-This centre was established in the year 1972 as a turtle hatchery in an effort to protect the endanger species in particular the Leatherback Turtle.
-It was opened to the public in June, 1 1998.
 Situated at the Chendor Beach or Pantai Chendor, this centre helps to ensure the survival of the turtles that land here to lay eggs during the months from April to August.
 You are allowed to come here during the night and the centre will alert you if there are turtles that come up the shore to lay eggs.
 It also acts as an information centre to educate the public about turtles and the need to protect them.

-The Cherating Turtle Sanctuary run by the Department of Fisheries
+The Cherating Turtle Sanctuary run by the Department of Fisheries.

 Exhibits